-I’m a married father of two young children, currently 2 and 4 years old.
+I’m a married father of three young children, currently 5, 3, and less than 1 year old.
 I like playing music, video games, watching movies occasionally, talking with friends, and debating education and politics.
 I come from a few different places when it comes to education and politics and that’s what I’d like to tell you more about today.

 I was a typical apathetic kid in high school.
 Didn’t want school, wanted politics even less.
 I just wanted to be left to do my own thing.
 Didn’t desire a lot of friends but stayed close to the ones I had.
 Staying current with the news never was my thing.
 I went to church with family, sat through countless hours of boring classes, and waited for opportunities to hang out with my girlfriend or play basketball.
 That pattern continued into early adulthood except it became more about playing music than basketball.
 It wasn’t until I discovered what faith meant to me that I unlocked the love of learning, understanding, and forgiveness.
 I didn’t understand how important mercy and justice were until I came to understand the Christian story.
 My favorite verse from scripture that speaks to this is Micah 6:8, “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 New International Version.
 It was a little while longer until I discovered the importance of humility.
 I trampled quite a few people in the short time that I took on more of an evangelistic role.
 My faith is the foundation for all the work I do.
 Without it, there was no love or respect on which to build.